Drayux/Catalyst/README.md

 Includes files such as a comprehensive list of packages to explicitly install

 ## Notes
-Miscellaneous notes of various tricks and troubleshooting (ex. finding the package responsible for a file w/ pacman)
+Miscellaneous notes of various tricks and troubleshooting (ex. finding the package responsible for a file w/ pacman or launch parameters for steam games)

 ## Scripts
 Personal, system-management scripts (/home/Documents/scripts)